IPC at SPCS

 Together with the children, we have created our own definition of learning: "Learning at SPCS is the finding and sharing of knowledge and skills to increase our understanding."
 This combines key elements of the IPC to guide the children as they progress through the units.

-Each term the IPC classes each study an ‘adopted country’ from around the world to develop understanding of the ways in which different cultures and societies live.
+Each term the IPC classes each study an ‘adopted country’ related to their topic, to develop understanding of the ways in which different cultures and societies live.

-Children are also encouraged to follow the eight IPC Personal Goals which remind us how to live our lives successfully, and children are recognised and rewarded for demonstrating these goals both in class and around school.
+Every week we celebrate an IPC assembly where children are encouraged to follow and work in one of the eight IPC Personal Goals, which remind us how to live our lives successfully, and children are recognised and rewarded for demonstrating these goals both in class and around school.